Clemson names replacement for longtime staffer Tim Bourret

 Bourret told Swinney that Taylor reminds him of himself 30 years ago.

 “We are very similar in our theories about football communications when it comes to serving the media, the student-athlete, the football staff and the public," Bourret said.
-"He has an outstanding resume that includes a degree from one of the top communications schools in the nation in the University of Missouri and his experience with the Washington Redskins has prepared him well for every aspect of this position.
+"He has an outstanding resume that includes a degree from one of the top communications schools in the nation in the University of Missouri, and his experience with the Washington Redskins has prepared him well for every aspect of this position.
 I look forward to helping Ross any way I can."

 Taylor added that he will not hesitate to lean on Bourret during the transition.